trungtran1234/leetcode_helper_bot/README.md

-# LeetCode Helper Discord Bot
+# LeetCode AI Study Discord Bot
 ## [For personal use only at the moment]

 ## High-speed study companion bot for mastering LeetCode's Blind 75.
 Built around strategic problem-solving approaches, this bot is designed to help you tackle LeetCode's Blind 75 questions, focusing on methods and techniques rather than specific code solutions.